Vasiliy Lomachenko: Lomachenko vs. Commey

 In an attempt to put his name back into contention for a shot at his old titles, Lomachenko agreed to face former IBF lightweight champion, Richard Commey, on 11 December 2021 in New York.
+On fight night Lomachenko was listed as a 10-1 favorite.

-On fight night, Lomachenko dropped Commey in the seventh round courtesy of a left hook, later pleading with the corner of the still unsteady Commey to stop the fight.
-They refused, and Commey survived and went the full 12 rounds, with the judges scoring it 119–108, 119–108, and 117–110, all in favour of Lomachenko.
-When asked about fighting newly crowned unified lightweight champion, George Kambosos Jr., who had upset Teofimo Lopez a few weeks previously, Lomachenko jumped at the idea, stating that he 'needs this chance' and would be willing to fly to Australia if necessary.
-However, on 24 February 2022 Russia launched an invasion of Ukraine and Lomachenko returned to his home country to aid in the war effort.
-On 20 March, Lomachenko was given permission to leave Ukraine in order to face George Kambosos Jr. in Australia.
-However, he declined, opting to stay and fight for his country.
-Kambosos Jr. instead lost his titles to WBC champion Devin Haney, who thereby became the undisputed lightweight champion.
+Lomachenko dropped Commey in the seventh round courtesy of a left hook, later pleading with the corner of the still unsteady Commey to stop the fight.
+They refused, and Commey survived and went the full 12 rounds.
+The judges scored it 119–108, 119–108, and 117–110, all for Lomachenko.
+When asked about fighting newly crowned unified lightweight champion, George Kambosos Jr., who had upset Teofimo López a few weeks previously, Lomachenko jumped at the idea, stating that he 'needs this chance' and would be willing to fly to Australia if necessary.